Skip to Content

 Muffuletta Deviled Eggs make the best Mardi Gras Appetizer that goes well with Jambalaya and gumbo!
 Creamy yolks, mixed with mustard, hard salami, spicy salami, smoky provolone cheese, and tangy olive salad make these the perfect Fat Tuesday food!

-If you haven’t had the pleasure of having a muffaletta sandwich, let me break it down for you.
+But if you’ve ever been to New Orleans, you know it’s famous for the muffuletta sandwich.
+If you haven’t had the pleasure of having a muffuletta sandwich, let me break it down for you.

-Created in New Orleans at the Decatur Street Central Grocery Company Store, it starts with a bread loaf that is called a muffuletta.
+Created in New Orleans at the Decatur Street Central Grocery Company Store, it’s a round bread loaf full of mortadella, salami, capicola, Swiss and provolone Cheese.
+But the best part is the Olive Salad that is similar to giardiniera.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.